GarrettPeake/pioche/README.md

  - [x] Minimized invokations and compute time
 ## 🔋 Tree Shakeable Batteries Available in [pioche-extras](https://github.com/GarrettPeake/pioche-extras)

-See the installation section in [pioche-extras](https://github.com/GarrettPeake/pioche-extras) to add prebuilt OAuth, log streaming, and middleware to your project
+See the installation section of [pioche-extras](https://github.com/GarrettPeake/pioche-extras) for prebuilt OAuth, log streaming, and middleware to use in your project

 ## 💾 Installation